cde-ev/cdedb2/doc/source/Realm_Mailinglist_Subman.rst

     lose the automatic implicator that subscribes them to the list, they are removed even if they would still be able to access it.

     It is optional to store implicit subscribers explicitly.
+Otherwise, they have to be calculated at runtime.

-Other states are:
+Non-subscribing states are:

 Implicitly Unsubscribed (Core)
     This is the standard state for users having no relationship to a list